ivan-015/parabeac-egg-template/README.md

 # Parabeac-Egg-Template
-Parabeac eggs are plugins were created to make sure developers could create plugins that changed the way code would be exported.
+Parabeac eggs are plugins that were created to enable developers to have custom implementations for the way a design element converts to Flutter code.
+This repo Parabeac-egg-template is a template to quickly get a developer going on creating an egg.

+## What are Parabeac Eggs
+To learn what Parabeac eggs are, visit the [parabeac_eggs](https://github.com/Parabeac/parabeac_eggs) repo.

 ## Getting started

-Clone this repository into your local computer.
-This will give you a template to kick start the development of your template; it includes all your need create a custom template.
+This Repository hosts a sample Parabeac Egg template that can be used to kick start the development of your egg or just give more clarity and guidance on how Parabeac Eggs work.
+In order to get going with Parabeac Eggs just clone the repository and you're good to go.

-There are a couple of things to keep in mind while developing your plugin.
+There are a couple of things to keep in mind while developing your egg.
-1. Make sure you have a semantic for your plugin, it could be anything; make sure to communicate the semantic with the designer.
+1. Make sure you have a semantic for your egg, it could be anything; make sure to communicate the semantic with the designer.
 2. Make sure you are extending the correct plugin class.
-3. Finally, place your plugin in the plugins directory inside of Parabeac Core.
+3. Finally, place your egg in the plugins directory inside of Parabeac Core.

-After this, you can run Parabeac Core and watch your plugin do its magic!
+After this, you can run Parabeac Core and watch your egg do its magic!